mlochbaum/BQN/doc/search.md

 ## Higher ranks

-So far we've shown set functions acting on lists.
+So far we've shown search functions acting on lists.
 Well, and one example with a unit array slipped into the last section.
 In fact, if the searched-in array is a list, then the searched-for argument can have any rank.

         ("high"≍"rank") ∊ "list arg"